Thermodynamic Bounds on Symmetry Breaking in Linear and Catalytic Biochemical Systems

-In Fig.~\ref{fig:chemical_space}a, we show a pictorial representation of a CRN, where we highlight the spanning tree determining the upper bound on the symmetry breaking between $p^{\rm ss}_i$ and $p^{\rm ss}_j$ due to non-equilibrium driving, namely $T_{\max}$ for simplicity.
+In Fig.~\ref{fig:chemical_space}a, we show a pictorial representation of a CRN {(where edges can represent non-linear rates), highlighting} the spanning tree determining the upper bound on the symmetry breaking between $p^{\rm ss}_i$ and $p^{\rm ss}_j$, $T_{\max}$.
 Fig.~\ref{fig:chemical_space}b presents (in green) the resulting non-equilibrium phase space.
 At equilibrium, this region collapses into a single line whose slope is determined by the Boltzmann factor $e^{-\beta \Delta E_{ij}}$.
-Out-of-equilibrium, we have $K^{\rm eq}_{ij}(T_{\max}) \equiv K^{\rm max}_{ij}$, and analogously we define $K^{\rm min}_{ij}$.
+Out of equilibrium, we have $K^{\rm eq}_{ij}(T_{\max}) \equiv K^{\rm max}_{ij}$, and analogously we define $K^{\rm min}_{ij}$.
 These bounds determine a region in which steady-state probabilities must lie independently of their kinetic features.
-Noticeably, for a high-dimensional space, the non-equilibrium phase space is a cone whose boundaries are given by bounds on ratios of all pairs of states.
-Conservation laws, such as mass conservation, shall be introduced as hyperplanes that reduce the accessible region and dimensionality of the phase space.
+Noticeably, for {high-dimensional spaces}, the non-equilibrium phase space is a cone whose boundaries are given by bounds on ratios of all pairs of states.
+Conservation laws, such as mass conservation, shall be introduced as hyperplanes that reduce the accessible region and dimensionality of phase space. {In presence of absolute irreversibility (e.g., unidirectional transitions), a spanning-tree representation cannot be in general obtained \cite{feinberg2019foundations,shinar2010structural}.}

 Eq.~\eqref{eq:bounds} can be readily generalized to evaluate the selection between two groups of states $S = \{s_1, \dots, s_N \}$ and $\Sigma = \{\sigma_1, \dots, \sigma_M \}$, hence quantifying symmetry breaking between coarse-grained chemical macro-states.
 For the upper bound, we have \cite{supplemental_material}: